creativity Thrives inside The Bones of An Industrial Giant

 Meet The Workers Who Put The Jingle In Jingletown

+At the heart of the California Cotton Mills was immigrant labor communities, especially Portuguese and Azorean families.
 Working long hours for coin wages, workers would head home with their pockets jingling, an everyday sound that gave rise to the name Jingletown.

 Decline & Closure